derby32/ventas/README.md

   When a sale is delivered, inventory is reduced according to the configured recipe.
 * Check server health with `/health`.
+* Access a minimal HTML interface at `/login` and `/users` for user authentication and management.

 ## Running the server